AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## March 2021 {#march-2021}

+The [Get started with SMS section](../../delivery/using/sms-channel.md) has been reorganized and improved.
+You can now learn how to [configure the SMS channel](../../delivery/using/sms-set-up.md), [create a SMS](../../delivery/using/sms-create.md), [send and track SMS](../../delivery/using/sms-send.md) in dedicated sections.

 The "Help & support options" page for Campaign Classic has been integrated into the core documentation.
 [Read more](../../support.md)

 A new section has been added with best practices and checks to perform regarding security and privacy.
 [Read more](../../installation/using/get-started-security-privacy.md)